Plus500

 Commission-free

-Plus500 is best suited for beginner to intermediate traders seeking a user-friendly platform to trade a wide range of CFDs across various markets without incurring commission fees.
-However, it may not appeal to those looking for real asset ownership or advanced trading tools, such as MT4/MT5, and traders should be mindful of the inactivity fee after three months.
+Plus500 is best suited for traders who value a simple, user-friendly platform to trade a wide range of CFDs across various markets.
+Beginners should start with the risk-free demo account to practise their trading skills before risking real capital.
+It may not appeal to those looking for real asset ownership or advanced trading tools such as MT4/MT5, and traders should be aware that, while commission-free, additional fees may apply — including an inactivity fee after three months.
+80% of retail CFD accounts lose money.

 Read full review belowKey Facts